617076674/Reading-Notes/Spring学习之旅.md

 Since an `ApplicationContext` is a `ResourceLoader`, the bean could also implement the `ApplicationContextAware` interface and use the supplied application context directly to load resources.
 However, in general, it is better to use the specialized `ResourceLoader` interface if that is all you need.
 The code would be coupled only to the resource loading interface (which can be considered a utility interface) and not to the whole Spring `ApplicationContext` interface.

-In application componnets, you may also rely upon autowiring of the `ResourceLoader` as an alternative to implementing the `ResourceLoaderAware` interface.
+In application components, you may also rely upon autowiring of the `ResourceLoader` as an alternative to implementing the `ResourceLoaderAware` interface.
 The "traditional" `constructor` and `byType` autowiring modes are capable of providing a `ResourceLoader` for either a constructor argument or a setter method parameter, respectively.
 For more flexibility (including the ability to autowire fields and multiple parameter methods), consider using the annotation-based autowiring features.
 In that case, the `ResourceLoader` is autowired into a field, constructor argument, or method parameter that expects the `ResourceLoader` type as long as the field, constructor, or method in question carries the `@Autowired` annotation.
 ## 2.6 Resources as Dependencies

 If the bean itself is going to determine and supply the resource path through some sort of dynamic process, it probably makes sense for the bean to use the `ResourceLoader` interface to load resources.
 For example, consider the loading of a template of some sort, where the specific resource that is needed depends on the role of the user.
 If the resources are static, it makes sense to eliminate the use of the `ResourceLoader` interface completely, have the bean expose the `Resource` properties it needs, and expect them to be injected into it.